eloiseberthier/Safe_RL/README.md

 [7] Mohammad Ghavamzadeh, Marek Petrik, Yinlam Chow: Safe Policy Improvement by Minimizing Robust Baseline Regret.
 NIPS 2016

+--> Model-Based (the others are all model-free) + max min regret

 /!\ Check this: https://papers.nips.cc/paper/8032-a-lyapunov-based-approach-to-safe-reinforcement-learning.pdf

+--> Constraints on the set of admissible policies